nicholas-vogt/modeling-march-madness/readme.md

 ## Quick Start

+All files are intended to be run from their directories.
+Running files from a different directory will create folders in its parent directory.

 To scrape all web pages, run the `scrape-sportsreference-cbb.py` file in the command line.
 This will take a few hours to run depending on the dates you choose to scrape.

 To mine all htmls, run the `GamesheetMiner.py` and `BoxscoreMiner.py` files in the command line.
 These don't take as long to run, but will still take about an hour depending on how many seasons you're scraping.